-Stock-based compensation expense for restricted stock included in non-interest expense for December 31, 2022 and 2021 was \$448 for both years.
-Unrecognized compensation expense for nonvested restricted stock awards was \$1,157 and is expected to be recognized over 2.58 years.
+Stock-based compensation expense for restricted stock included in non-interest expense for December 31, 2023 and 2022 was \$448 for both years in relation to the 2020 Equity Plan.
+Unrecognized compensation expense for nonvested restricted stock awards was \$709 and is expected to be recognized over 1.58 years related to the 2020 Equity Plan.